Free Who Wants To Be A Millionaire Megaways slot

-Who Wants To Be A Millionaire slot needs no theme explanation as there aren't many people who haven't ever watched this famous Endemol TV quiz show.
+Who Wants To Be A Millionaire Megaways slot needs no theme explanation as there aren't many people who haven't ever watched this famous Endemol TV quiz show.
 By the way, this isn't the first slot built on this TV show, Ash Gaming have their own version.
 Here we have Big Time Gaming's Megaways set up as with numerous other games such as Bonanza, Extra Chilli and White Rabbit and that's without adding numerous Blueprint Gaming versions such as Diamond Mine and Buffalo Rising!
-The reels sit over a background imitating the darkened TV studio of the quiz set and you won't be surprised to know the soundtrack is the gentle music that featured in the show too, but otherwise the win and reel sounds are the same as the other BTG Megaways games.
+The reels sit over a background imitating the darkened TV studio of the quiz set and you won't be surprised to know the soundtrack is the gentle music that is featured in the show too, but otherwise, the win and reel sounds are the same as the other BTG Megaways games.
 Who Wants To Be A Millionaire was a high-risk quiz show in its time, so will we leave with our bankroll intact or shall it be a case of "but we DON'T want to give you that..."

-We have the random rows of the Megaways mechanic here so our six reels can display 2 to 6 rows each with a scrolling line of 4 symbols under the centre four reels.
+We have the random rows of the Megaways mechanic here so our six reels can display 2 to 6 rows each with a scrolling line of 4 symbols under the center four reels.
 So the least amount of ways possible in any spin is 2-3-3-3-3-2 for 324 or 7 rows on all six reels for 117,649 ways, the maximum.
 You can bet from 0.20 to 100.00 per spin.

-Right, Who Wants To Be A Millionaire slot is based very closely on Extra Chilli except there's no feature buy possible, but the feature gamble remains.
+Right, Who Wants To Be A Millionaire?
+Megaways slot is based very closely on Extra Chilli except there's no feature buy possible, but the feature gamble remains.
 This means that should 3 game logo scatters appear in view we are given 8 free games which are played with an increasing multiplier for every winning action.
 You can get 4 extra spins for 3 scatters in the scrolling bar underneath and 8 extra for 4 but it's what happens before the spins begin that's important here.

 Before we start the free games you will notice a rising scale based on the one from the TV quiz.
-It begins with 8, then 10, 12, 14, 16, 18, 20, 22, 25, 30, 40 and finally 50.
+It begins with 8, then 10, 12, 14, 16, 18, 20, 22, 25, 30, 40, and finally 50.
 You have 2 'safe zones' at 10 and 20 free games where you cannot lose but the point to remember here is that with a standard 3-scatter trigger you only begin on 8, and each extra scatter over 3 will start your gamble ladder one position higher therefore with the maximum 8-scatter trigger you'd start on 20.

-You can collect at any time and commence your free spins total with increasing multiplier for each separate winning action.
+You can collect at any time and commence your free spins total with an increasing multiplier for each separate winning action.
 The results aren't usually good for 8 or 10 spins either, I saw an average of around 30x bet.